Part one – What would you like sir

 The biggest area of effort by a long shot is the purchase and implementation of COTS (Commercial Off The Shelf) software systems.

-Right form early days in the industry, there was a realisation of the need for reuse of software and many of the various efforts that came and went have been sold to us on the basis of promoting re-use.
-In reality precious little is developed in Com or reusable classes and SOA is still not that widely used.
+Right from early days in the industry, there was a realisation of the need for reuse of software and many of the various efforts that came and went have been sold to us on the basis of promoting re-use.
+In reality precious little is developed in reusable classes, SOA didn’t really live up billing and the API world is more about tying us to public Clouds than promoting re-use.

-The theory that once you had created a “customer object” you didn’t ever need to do it again, just never caught on, but COTS systems did and today there is very little development of end to end systems outside of software houses that develop products.
+The theory that once you had created a “customer object” you didn’t ever need to do it again, just never gained real traction, but COTS and their Cloud cousins did and today there is very little development of end to end systems outside of software houses that develop products.
 Nobody builds their own CRM, or ERP, etc, because it makes no sense when you can buy it straight out of the box at a fraction of the cost.
 Bill Gates freely admits that he ran the business on SAP using his own products to integrate where he needed the extra flexibility.

 The issues with COTS however are that businesses are all keen to differentiate their offerings and this adds to the variety of processes and business models in operation which in turn means that many of these all encompassing systems are a compromise rather than a solution and require a lot of integration and customisation in order to make them deliver benefits.

 There has never been to my knowledge, any attention given to the needs of these systems.
-The most common problem I have encountered is people from the business assuming that you don’t need the normal skills to deal with this because it is in the box and it is like buying a lawnmower, you bring it home and tell “the IT boys” to plug it in.
+The most common problem I have encountered is people from the business assuming that you don’t need the normal skills to deal with this because it is in the box and it is like buying a lawnmower, you bring it home and tell “the IT boys” to plug it in, or you go around IT to free lunches with the Cloud people.

 In reality this is a very dangerous mistake and pitfalls are as follows:

-- The complexity and risk attached to integrating COTS systems with other systems can sometimes make them almost as expensive as starting form scratch.
+- The complexity and risk attached to integrating COTS and Cloud systems with other systems can sometimes make them almost as expensive as starting from scratch, especially when you count the shortfalls you had to accept.

-- The impact of the COTS systems on your infrastructure and on other critical systems can be devastating unless it is properly understood.
+- The impact of the COTS systems on your infrastructure and on other critical systems can be devastating unless it is properly understood and the security risks of cloud systems not to mention integration issues are equally challenging..